-The generating set must be earthed.
-To do this, use a copper wire, with a minimum cross-section of 25 $\text{mm}^2$ for a stripped cable and 16 $\text{mm}^2$ for an insulated cable, connected to the generating set earth socket and a galvanised steel earthing rod embedded vertically into the ground.
+For effective protection against electric shocks, the generating set needs to be earthed.
+To do this, use a copper wire, with a minimum cross-section of 25 mm2 for a stripped cable and 16 mm2 for an insulated cable, connected to the generating set earth socket and a galvanised steel earthing rod embedded vertically into the ground.